Joan Foelker Obituary - Kendallville, IN | Legacy Remembers

-Joan Foelker's passing at the age of 96 on Monday, November 30, 2020 has been publicly announced by Hite Funeral Home in Kendallville, IN .
+Joan Foelker's passing at the age of 96 on Monday, November 30, 2020 has been publicly announced by Northern Indiana Funeral Care in Fort Wayne, IN .

 Legacy invites you to offer condolences and share memories of Joan in the Guest Book below.